EURO 2020 is over — and we congratulate Italy, the new European champion.

 EURO 2020 is not only about sport.
 During the tournament, there will be a special entertainment program — the UEFA Festival.
 As stated on the site of EURO 2020, ‘the UEFA Festival in St. Petersburg is 31 days of fun, art, culture, music and most importantly — football!’

-In 2020, St Petersburg will have 2 fan zones, not only the usual one.
+In 2021, St Petersburg will have 2 fan zones:

-Football Village On Konyushennaya Square
+• Football Village On Konyushennaya Square

 The entrance to Football Village will be free.
 Pay attention, that for entering the Village, people have to go through security checkpoints.
 During the World Cup 2018, it was forbidden to bring alcohol and glass bottles to the Football Village.
 I suppose that the same requirements will be applied during EURO 2020.

 But don’t be afraid to get thirsty or hungry while watching football on Konyushennaya Square.
 Local open-air cafes will offer you a variety of food and drinks.
-Water, tea, beer, French fries, hot dogs, blini, ice-cream — there’ll be plenty of tasty food for adults and children.
+Water, tea, beer, French fries, hot dogs, blini, ice cream — there’ll be plenty of tasty food for adults and children.

-If you want to watch one of the games at Football Village, come to the Village in advance.
+If you want to watch one of the games at Football Village, come to the Football Village in advance.
 Konyushennaya Square can accommodate a restricted number of visitors.
 Thus, from time to time it can be closed for entrance — to avoid excessive crowding.